webdog/hyperledger-hackathon/docs/hackathon.md

 Correct Hyperledger Usage | Weight
 --- | ---
 Usage of membership service | 3
-Chaincode should:
+Chaincode should |
 be deterministic | 2
 not be computationally expensive | 2
 check roles correctly | 2
-Extra points for:
+Extra points for |
 using off chain storage | 2
 breaking chaincode up into components | 2